 The General Conformity regulations establish certain procedural requirements that must be followed when preparing a General Conformity evaluation.
 The procedures required for the General Conformity evaluation are similar, but not identical, to those for conducting an air quality impact analysis pursuant to NEPA regulations.
-The Draft General Conformity Determination was released for public and agency review pursuant to 40 C.F.R.
-Section 93.156, and this Final General Conformity Determination is being published concurrently with the ROD for the Project.
+This draft General Conformity Determination is being released for public and agency review pursuant to 40 C.F.R.
+Section 93.156, and the final General Conformity Determination would be published after the public comment period.